 I have experience working with anxiety, depression, trauma, ADHD, school-related issues, relationship difficulty, challenging life transitions, stress management, parenting and performance coaching.

 I am a CT licensed therapist with a Masters degree in Social Work from New York University.
-I have training in Cognitive Behavioral Therapy (CBT) from The Beck Institute and in Dialectical Behavioral Therapy (DBT) from Behavior Tech, and am pursuing certification in the evidence-based TEAM-CBT approach.
+I have training in Cognitive Behavioral Therapy (CBT) from The Beck Institute and in Dialectical Behavioral Therapy (DBT) from Behavior Tech, and I have a Level 2 certification in the evidence-based TEAM-CBT approach.
 I look forward to working with you.

 Kerry Higgins MSW, LMSW Limited availability, online only!

 I am a New York State licensed therapist.
 I specialize in treating eating disorders and also work with people who are struggling with depression, anxiety, obsessive compulsive disorder and post-traumatic stress disorder in addition to other issues.
 Utilizing evidence-based practice including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Mindfulness and Motivational Interviewing (MI) I help clients develop resilience and positive coping mechanisms to enhance their quality of life and overcome interpersonal challenges.
 I value the uniqueness of each individual and believe in treating the whole person while providing a warm and empathic environment.

 I received my Master’s Degree in Social Work from New York University Silver School of Social Work.
 I am currently undergoing training to become certified in TEAM-CBT therapy, developed by David Burns, MD.
 TEAM-CBT therapy is a powerful and effective framework for conducting evidence-based psychotherapy.